coolsnady/hcexplorer/README.md

 The config file, logs, and data files are stored in the application data folder, which may be specified via the `-A/--appdata` setting.
 However, the location of the config file may be set with `-C/--configfile`.

-The "public" and "views" folders *must* be in the same folder as the `dcrdata` executable.
+The "public" and "views" folders *must* be in the same folder as the `hxdata` executable.

 ## Updating